newrelic/nri-kubernetes/internal/testutil/datagen/README.md

 ## Requirements

 * `kubectl` and `helm` installed and configured
-* Current `kubectl` context pointed to a preferably freshly-created minikube cluster.
+* Current `kubectl` context pointed to a preferably freshly-created local cluster.

 ## How it works